fwinkelbauer/Bumpy/README.md

 bumpy new
 ```

-Creates a `.bumpyconfig` file if it does not exist.
+Creates a `bumpy.yaml` file if it does not exist.

 ### Increment